mwaiyusuf/Status/README.md

 # Status.
 A site from cssdesign awards.
-contains a background image and a navbar
+contains a background image and a navbar.
 # Technology used
 html5
 css